Encouraging wildlife in your garden

 Choose plants that flower and produce seeds or fruit at different times of the year so that insects, birds and animals can have food in all seasons.
 For example:

-- sunflower seeds provide food for birds once the flowers have died
+- sunflower seeds are food for birds once the flowers have died

 - lavender attracts bees